-- Give out your personal contact details (personal phone or mobile number, email, home address or social networking links). - Befriend children, young people or adults at risk that you meet through their work or volunteering either face to face or on social networking sites such as Facebook and Twitter. - Establish on-line networking, group or blog forums which are not regulated with controls relating to Britten Pears Arts governance and scrutiny. - Engage in sexually provocative behaviour, use inappropriate or sexually suggestive language or gestures either in person, verbally or via texting/emails. - Solution Section 2.1 Use any form of physical punishment as a means of discipline. - Conduct a sexual relationship with a child, young person or adult at risk or take part in any form of sexual contact with a child or adult at risk regardless of the age of consent. - Swear or make sarcastic, insensitive, derogatory or discriminatory comments or gestures to or in front of children, young people or adults at risk. - × Transport children or adults with whom you are working in your own vehicle. - Rely on your reputation, position or the organisation to protect you. - ✗ Work under the influence of alcohol or drugs. - Smoke or vape in front of children or young people. - Discuss your own personal/sexual relationships with children, young people or adults at risk. - Give or receive gifts and/or substances such as drugs, alcohol, cigarettes, e-cigarettes from or to a child/adult at risk or their family. - Broadcast or share any audio and/or visual material (CDs, DVDs, videos, photos, films, computer, blogs or games etc.) during work hours that has inappropriate or obscene content. - Invite, or allow, a child, young person or adult at risk whom you have met through your work to your home. - Arrange to meet a child, young person or adult at risk outside of your work/volunteering role at all, whether working in-person or online. - Provide any child, young person or adult at risk with support, such as personal care, unless this is a specified part of your job or volunteering role.
+Give out your personal contact details (personal phone or mobile number, email, home address or social networking links).

+- Sefriend children, young people or adults at risk that you meet through their work or volunteering either face to face or on social networking sites such as Facebook and Twitter. - Establish on-line networking, group or blog forums which are not regulated with controls relating to Britten Pears Arts governance and scrutiny. - Engage in sexually provocative behaviour, use inappropriate or sexually suggestive language or gestures either in person, verbally or via texting/emails. - Solution State A State - Conduct a sexual relationship with a child, young person or adult at risk or take part in any form of sexual contact with a child or adult at risk regardless of the age of consent. - Swear or make sarcastic, insensitive, derogatory or discriminatory comments or gestures to or in front of children, young people or adults at risk. - × Transport children or adults with whom you are working in your own vehicle. - Rely on your reputation, position or the organisation to protect you. - ★ Work under the influence of alcohol or drugs. - Smoke or vape in front of children or young people. - Solution Security Content of the security of t - Give or receive gifts and/or substances such as drugs, alcohol, cigarettes, e-cigarettes from or to a child/adult at risk or their family. - Broadcast or share any audio and/or visual material (CDs, DVDs, videos, photos, films, computer, blogs or games etc.) during work hours that has inappropriate or obscene content. - Invite, or allow, a child, young person or adult at risk whom you have met through your work to your home. - Arrange to meet a child, young person or adult at risk outside of your work/volunteering role at all, whether working in-person or online. - Provide any child, young person or adult at risk with support, such as personal care, unless this is a specified part of your job or volunteering role. - Wear anything that could be considered offensive or discriminatory.
+This could include clothing which could reasonably be deemed inappropriate e.g political, sexual, violent, nonage appropriate.